winglang/winglibs/redis/README.md

 * `get` - Gets a value from the Redis server.
 * `set` - Sets a value on the Redis server.
 * `del` - Deletes a value from the Redis server.
-* `hget` - Gets a value from a hash on the Redis server.
+* `hGet` - Gets a value from a hash on the Redis server.
-* `hset` - Sets a value on a hash on the Redis server.
+* `hSet` - Sets a value on a hash on the Redis server.
-* `sadd` - Adds a value to a set on the Redis server.
+* `sAdd` - Adds a value to a set on the Redis server.
-* `smembers` - Gets all members of a set on the Redis server.
+* `sMembers` - Gets all members of a set on the Redis server.

 ## `sim`